clairefro/learn-rw/README.md

 In the future, `src/content/en` docs should be synced from select redwoodjs.com content.

-We are starting with just `TUTORIAL.md`.
+We will start with just `TUTORIAL.md`.

 ### Translation